 Unlike high cholesterol that develops later in life due to age or lifestyle factors, high cholesterol levels in those with FH are present from birth.
 Treatment of this condition is a lifelong journey, requiring a combination of lifestyle and therapies to reduce high LDL (bad)-cholesterol.
 High cholesterol can be managed successfully despite the presence of a gene that raises cholesterol.

 Taking medication regularly remains a crucial component of FH management to reduce the chance of a heart attack, or the need for stents or bypass surgery.
-Many patients find themselves taking more than one.
+If you already have cardiovascular disease, treatment can lower your chances of having another event or needing additional stents or bypass.
 Statins are first-line treatment.
 They are effective cholesterol lowering medications and are safe for those with FH including children.
 Individuals with FH can be treated with additional medications, depending on the response to statins and medical recommendations, and often take more than one.

 Cholesterol Lowering Medications for Familial Hypercholesterolemia

-- Liver Transplant: This treatment replaces your liver with a new liver that does not have any FH causing genes.
-It generally is reserved for very young patients with advanced atherosclerosis and no other treatment option.
+In very rare cases, a liver transplant is recommended to replace a person’s liver with a new liver that does not have any FH causing genes.
+It generally is reserved for very young patients with Homozygous Familial Hypercholesterolemia and advanced atherosclerosis for whom other treatment options have not been sufficient.

 Lifestyle Changes to Manage Familial Hypercholesterolemia

-Lifestyle changes enhance the medication efficacy.
+Lifestyle changes enhance medication efficacy.
 Heart-healthy decisions benefit you and your entire family if they join you in your efforts.
-Don’t be afraid to seek advice from a nutrition expert, personal trainer, or fitness specialist.
+Don’t be afraid to seek advice from a registered dietician who understands FH.

 Lifestyle management includes: